vuejs/vuex/docs/guide/migrating-to-4-0-from-3-x.md

 ### New `useStore` composition function

 Vuex 4 introduces a new API to interact with the store in Composition API.
-You may use `useStore` composition function to retrieve store instance within Vue Component's `setup` hook.
+You can use the `useStore` composition function to retrieve the store within the component `setup` hook.

 ```js
 import { useStore } from 'vuex'